tompazourek/Colourful/README.md

 PM> Install-Package Colourful
 ```

-<sup>Colourful is CLS Compliant (to allow use in VB.NET etc.) and is built for .NET v4.5, v4.0 and v3.5.</sup>
+<sup>Colourful is CLS Compliant (to allow use in VB.NET etc.) and is built as a Portable Class Library, or for .NET v4.5, v4.0, and v3.5.</sup>

 Usage